mattjmorrison/dotfiles/docs/tmux.md

 send-keys C-l
 ```

-If the active pane is not running Vim or Neovim, tmux handles the movement itself:
+If the active pane is not marked as Neovim by smart-splits, tmux handles the movement itself:

 ```text
 select-pane -L